 How much renters insurance coverage you need

 Most standard renters insurance policies offer coverage up to $100,000, which is likely enough for most renters.
 You should aim to have enough renters insurance to replace your most important items.
-If you have expensive valuables like art, jewelry, or vehicles, you may opt for additional coverage such as an umbrella policy.
+If you have expensive valuables like art, jewelry, or vehicles, you may opt for additional coverage — such as an umbrella policy.

-You should also consider how much of a deductible you can afford and set aside that amount in an emergency fund if you ever need to use it.
-A higher deductible means that you’ll pay more out of pocket if an incident occurs, but you’ll pay less up front.
+Make sure to consider liability costs for possible damages, legal fees, or medical bills in case you or a roommate (or family member) is at fault for an accident, injury, or property damage on site.
+You should also factor in how much of a deductible you can afford and set aside that amount in an emergency fund in case you ever need it.
+A higher deductible means that you’ll pay more out of pocket if an incident occurs, but you’ll pay less in monthly premiums.